Hair Dye Stain Removal - How To Remove Hair Dye Stains

 That is because hair dye is, after all, a dye.
 That means it is, by definition, supposed to stain something, namely hair.

-Unfortunately, if not applied properly, or if it drips or spills, or while it is being removed, it can stain other things, such as clothing, upholstery and carpet, along with your skin and other areas of your home.
+Unfortunately, if not applied properly, or if it drips or spills it can stain other things, such as clothing, upholstery and carpet, along with your skin and other areas of your home.

 Before beginning the stain removal process determine if the washable fabric you are removing the hair dye stain from can be bleached with chlorine bleach or not, by looking at the care label tag.

-If it can, then proceed to Removal Method A, but if not proceed instead to Removal Method B.
+If the item can take being bleached with household bleach then proceed to Removal Method A, but if not proceed instead to Removal Method B.

 Both of the methods below require you to launder the fabric.
 If you cannot do that right away blot at the stain with rubbing alcohol to help loosen the stain until you have time to do the procedure listed below.